-There was good information for patients about the practice, available on the web site.
+There was good information for patients about the practice, available both in the waiting area and in the practice leaflet.
 This included details about the dental team, the services on offer, how to raise a complaint, and information for contacting the dentist in an emergency.
 There was clear information about costs on display in the waiting room.